stevearc/aerial.nvim/README.md

   -- When jumping to a symbol, highlight the line for this many ms.
   -- Set to false to disable
   highlight_on_jump = 300,

+  -- Jump to symbol in source window when the cursor moves autojump = false,

   -- Define symbol icons.
 You can also specify "<Symbol>Collapsed" to change the -- icon when the tree is collapsed at that symbol, or "Collapsed" to specify a